ON THE FARM...

 Sheep first made an appearance with the sock lambs our children used to rear, purchased from local farms who were delighted to pass on the hard work involved in looking after them.
 I was once stopped by someone who recognised Chloe as the little girl who took her lambs for a walk on a lead!
 One of our lambs even starred in a TV commercial.

-In 2009 we took over the Tarka flock of pedigree Dorset Down sheep, built up by Fay Dumbreck since 1976.
-These are renowned for their delicious lamb and the pure bred lambs are always the first be ready for us to offer as New Seasons Lamb.
-We use our Dorset rams with the pedigree ewes and also with our other flock of Mule ewes to give that Dorset flavour.
+In 2009 we took over the Tarka flock of pedigree Dorset Down sheep, which was started by Fay Dumbreck (Rod's mother) in 1976.
+Known as “The king of the prime lamb breed”, they are renowned for their delicious meat.
 All our ewes are pregnancy scanned and mothers expecting twins and triplets get a bit more TLC.

 In 2011 we installed 72 solar panels onto the roof of our cattle shed.
 The panels provided plenty of entertainment when they were first commissioned-we were always rushing to the meter shed to see how much they were generating.